-The final episode of Call the Midwife series 15 hits BBC One this weekend (March 8) before the beloved show takes a break.
-The pause paves way for a gripping Second World War spin-off prequel and an upcoming film.
+The final episode of Call the Midwife series 15 lands on BBC One this Saturday, March 8, before the hit show takes a well-deserved break.
+But don’t fret – the pause clears the way for a gripping Second World War prequel and an upcoming big-screen film.

-Helen George Dishes Brutal Truth About Call the Midwife
+Helen George Spills the Raw Truth About Call the Midwife

 “We’re afraid to be ugly on screen and in real life.
 But sometimes, real life is ugly.
 It’s dirty and painful and it’s f***ing hard – and all that is shown on Call the Midwife.
 Not grotesquely glamorised, not sensationalised.
 Just truthfully.”